Module 2: Basic Wilderness Self-Reliance

 2-Day Overnight Navigation & Field Skills Course

-It is about preparation, prevention, and confidence — learning how to function calmly and effectively in the outdoors using simple tools, knowledge, and good judgment.
+This course is not about “roughing it.”
+It emphasizes preparation, prevention, and confidence—learning how to function calmly and effectively in outdoor settings using essential tools, knowledge, and good judgment.

 • Wilderness mindset and calm decision-making